jujubebe4949/Bookstore_gui/README.md

 ## Features
 ### User Login / Profile
-- Sign in with name & email (auto-create if new)
+- Sign in with name & password
+- Register with name, email, and password
-- Update profile name
+- Update display name
+- Secure password storage with salt & hash
 - Logout and re-login supported

 ### Book Management